Department for the Economy Postgraduate Studentship scheme

 These provide for the payment of approved fees and the maintenance of students undertaking approved postgraduate courses of instruction.
 If available, studentships will be advertised by the University.

 The value of a DfE studentship

 For UK domiciled students the value of an award includes the cost of approved fees as well as maintenance support.
-In academic year 2021-2022 the basic rate of maintenance support for a Research Studentship is £15,609 while the basic rate of maintenance support for a Taught Studentship is £7,805.

 These awards are not affected by your parent’s income or your income, but if you are receiving similar support from industry or a university, you may not be eligible for a studentship.

 Residency and citizenship

 To be eligible for consideration for a Department for the Economy Studentship, a candidate must satisfy all the eligibility criteria based on nationality, residency and academic qualifications.

 How to apply for a DfE studentship